Andrezascientist/analyzing_crime_los_angeles_case_study/README.md

 These differences should be interpreted cautiously, as they may reflect underlying population distribution, reporting practices, or socioeconomic factors rather than direct causal relationships.

-### 10) Weapon involvement is strongly associated with crime severity
+### 10) Weapon involvement varies substantially across crime types

-Most crimes in the dataset do **not** involve a weapon, indicating that a large portion of incidents are non-violent or involve lower levels of physical threat.
+Most reported incidents in the dataset do not involve a recorded weapon.
+However, weapon involvement differs considerably by crime category.

-However, weapon involvement varies significantly by crime type.
-Violent offenses—such as assault with a deadly weapon and attempted homicide—show very high rates of weapon usage, while non-violent crimes such as identity theft, fraud, and document-related offenses show little to none.
+Violent offenses such as assault with a deadly weapon and attempted homicide show relatively high levels of weapon involvement, while categories such as identity theft, fraud, and document-related offenses show little or none.

-This clear distinction highlights that weapon involvement is strongly linked to crime severity and can serve as an important indicator for differentiating between high-risk and lower-risk offenses.

-## Why This Project Matters for Recruiters

-This project is designed to demonstrate the practical skills expected in analytics roles:

-### Technical Skills Demonstrated

-- cleaning messy real-world style data
-- working with missing values and ambiguous categories
-- feature engineering from date/time data
-- exploratory analysis with pandas
-- grouping, pivoting, and summarizing categorical data
-- building clear visualizations for decision support
-- validating results through alternative methods
+---

 ### Analytical Skills Demonstrated